Escenas

-Escenas (Scenes) is the second studio album by Rubén Blades as a soloist and with his band Seis Del Solar, released on October 15, 1985 by Elektra Records.
+Escenas (Scenes) is the second studio album by Rubén Blades as a soloist and with his band Seis Del Solar, released in 1985 by Elektra Records.
 The album reached No. 3 on the Billboard Tropical Albums chart.

 Highlighting songs like "La Cancion Del Final Del Mundo", "Caina", "Sorpresas".

 Critical reception

 John Storm Roberts of AllMusic noted that "there's a lot going on here" on the album, which the editors of AllMusic gave a 3.5 out of five star rating.

 Escenas also won a Grammy in the category of Best Tropical Latin Performance.